tepesalexandru/quartz/content/Courses/NextJS/NextJS - Lesson 4.md

 How this process differs from SSG without data, is that all pages that require data fetching to be built, will fetch the needed information, insert it into the HTML file and store the result.

 This process will happen only once, when the application is built for production.

+Let's see how this would look in practice.

+### The getStaticProps function
+🏞️ getStaticProps function

+To fetch data for a static page when it is built, the `getStaticProps` function is used.
+The skeleton of the function looks like this.

+### Next up